mommy003/PRSice_use/README.md

 - How much variance explained (R²)?

 ### To download latest version of PRSice please go to https://choishingwan.github.io/PRSice/ and transfer the folder in your working directory

-### Phenotype simulation
-We simulated a quantitative phenotype with a heritability of 0.5 captured by 100 causal variants in 348,501 unrelated UKB participants with an European ancestry using [GCTA](https://yanglab.westlake.edu.cn/software/gcta/#GWASSimulation), and performed GWAS with [PLINK 1.9](https://www.cog-genomics.org/plink/1.9/assoc).
-Using effects of the 100 causal variants simulated, we calculated the phenotype of the 502 EUR participants of the Phase 3 data in the [1000 Genomes Project](https://www.internationalgenome.org/) as the true phenotypes.
-Polygenic scores will be generated for the 502 participants using the C + PT method implemented in [PRSice](https://choishingwan.github.io/PRSice/) and the SBayesRC method (https://www.nature.com/articles/s41588-024-01704-y) implemented in [GCTB](https://gctbhub.cloud.edu.au/software/gctb/#SBayesRCTutorial).
-We will go through the two methods and compare the accuracy achieved by the two methods.

 ## Step1: Prepare base GWAS (Reference)
 GWAS summary statistics using suitable software (e.g. –linear function in $\color{red}{PLINK}$).
 Please note that, PRSice needs a clean GWAS summary file with consistent SNP IDs and effect alleles.
 Typical columns names required as $\color{blue}{SNP}$, $\color{blue}{A1}$, $\color{blue}{A2}$, $\color{blue}{BETA/OR}$, $\color{blue}{P}$, $\color{blue}{N}$.
 Compress and index GWAS file if large (e.g., bgzip, tabix) for convenience.
 GWAS output from PLINK could easily be used for culmping and theasholding when using PRSice.
 Please see the following output as an example